TITLE 20 ENVIRONMENTAL PROTECTION

 (2) Records of alarm ratemeter calibrations for three years after the record is made.

-(4) Records of estimates of exposures as a result of: off-scale personal direct reading dosimeters, or lost or damaged external dosimetric device, until the Department terminates the license or registration.
+(4) Records of estimates of exposures as a result of off-scale personal direct reading dosimeters, or lost or damaged personnel dosimeters, until the Department terminates the license or registration.

 20.3.5.16 RADIATION SURVEY INSTRUMENTS: